Lenyn Sosa Player Props: White Sox vs. Blue Jays

-The Chicago White Sox and Lenyn Sosa, who went 0-for-4 last time out, battle Jose Berrios and the Toronto Blue Jays at Rogers Centre, Tuesday at 7:07 PM ET.
+The Chicago White Sox and Lenyn Sosa, who went 0-for-4 last time in action, battle Yusei Kikuchi and the Toronto Blue Jays at Rogers Centre, Wednesday at 1:07 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Blue Jays.
+In his most recent game he had a hitless showing (0-for-4) against the Blue Jays.

 Lenyn Sosa Game Info & Props vs. the Blue Jays